-- Our collective interpretation of what a lawn should be
+- Cultural attitudes about what a lawn should be

 - Local ordinances

 As for wildlife, thinking about the food chain can ease concerns.
 Ticks are inevitable, but opossums eat them.
 Snakes eat the mice.
 Bees pollinate the plants.
-The meadow is helping restore the natural cycle and create a healthy habitat for animals.
-Drew mentioned that if you have a good meadow, mice are less likely to want to go into your house.
-PEC also noted that having a buffer between your house and the meadow can also reduce wildlife concerns.
+The meadow is helping to restore the natural cycle and create a healthy habitat for animals as well as people: as Drew pointed out, mice with access to a good meadow are less likely to want to go into your house.
+For extra peace of mind, PEC’s presentation recommended having a buffer between your house and the meadow.